djndl1/CSNotes/os/concepts/processes_threads.md

 ### Reentrancy

-Many library procedures are not reentrant (they are not designed to have a second call made to any given procedure while a previous call has not yet finished).
+Many library procedures are not reentrant: they are not designed to have a second call made to any given procedure while a previous call has not yet finished (e.g. stateful function).
+Either rewrite the library or add some kind of mutual exclusion.

 ### POSIX Signals

 Signals are hard to handle in multithreading as they are not designed for this.
+Some signals are logically thread-specific while others have semantics unrelated to threading.

 # IPC